Modeling AdaGrad, RMSProp, and Adam with Integro-Differential Equations: Numerical Simulations

 In our implementation, the value of \( a \) is adaptive, varying based on the error between iterations, and ranges from 0.5 to 0.9999.
 If the error increases between iterations, \( a \) is incremented by 0.0005.
 This adaptation allows for finer control of convergence.
 We set a global error tolerance of \( 1 \times 10^{-4} \) and a maximum number of iterations of \( 1 \times 10^{10} \).

-For the integral calculations, we employed Gaussian quadrature (\texttt{fixed\_quad}) from SciPy with $n=1000$, in place of the \texttt{quad} method used in the original paper.
+For the integral calculations, we employed a Gaussian quadrature method adapted for JAX with $n=1000$, instead of the \texttt{quad} method used in the original paper.
 This leads to a significant increase in calculation speed.
-For the Adam optimizer, we further enhanced computational efficiency by parallelizing the integral computations.

-Additionally, we used the Euler method to solve the differential equation, rather than the RK45 method commonly employed in the original approach, to ensure consistency with Assumption (\ref{Ass:Assumption}).
-The (future) time increment term \(\alpha\) of Propositions (\ref{prop:AdaGrad}) and (\ref{prop:RMSProp}) is obtained using the \texttt{interp1d} interpolation function from SciPy.
+Additionally, we used the Euler method to solve the differential equation, rather than the RK45 method commonly employed in the original approach, to ensure consistency with Assumption \ref{Ass:Assumption}.
+The (future) time increment term \(\alpha\) of Propositions \ref{prop:AdaGrad}, \ref{prop:RMSProp} and \ref{prop:Adam} is obtained using the \texttt{interp1d} interpolation function from the Interpax library.

 This process continues until the error falls below the predefined tolerance.
 For further details on the implementation, please refer to the \href{https://github.com/carlosherediapimienta/numerical_simulations_nonlocal}{GitHub repository}.